rgalanakis/pynocle/README.txt

 - Add support for coupling metrics
   - http://codebetter.com/patricksmacchia/2008/02/15/code-metrics-on-coupling-dead-code-design-flaws-and-re-engineering/
   - Determine how to represent these conditions in the dependency graph.
-  - Set up PageRank algorithm for weighing Ce.
   - Done
+    - 9/25 Set up PageRank algorithm for weighing Ce.
     - 9/25 Add Afferent Coupling (modules using it) and Efferent Coupling (modules it uses) support
     - 9/25 Create another report for coupling.

 - Measure Number of Children (NOC) and Depth of Inheritance Tree (DIT)

+- Start using some markup and ideally sortable tables, rather than crappy plain text!

 Support
 =======